vivekjm/vivekjm/README.md

 <br />

-This is the place where I opensource stuff and break things 😄
+This is the place where I opensource stuff and share my knowledge  😄

 - 🔭 I’m currently working on something cool :wink:
 - 🌱 I’m currently learning Swift
 - 💬 Ask me about anything related to Javascript/Typescript/React/React-Native
 - 📫 How to reach me: [@vivek_j_m](https://twitter.com/vivek_j_m)
 - ⚡ Fun fact: fuelled by movies and series 📽️
-- 🌠 Hobbies:Fitness 🏋️, Reading 📖
+- 🌠 Hobbies:Lifting 🏋️,Reading 📖

 <br />